YASWANTHKUMARREDDY/Spring-JDBC/README.md

 # Spring-JDBC
-This Repository Contains Projects on Spring JDBC using JDBCTemplate.
+This Repository Contains Java Projects on Spring JDBC using JDBCTemplate.